Manpreets59/React/Readme.md

 # lecture
  class based component: is normal javaScript class.
 It is a class which has render method that return some piece of jsx Example of class based component
- React.Component is a class present react package
+ React.Component is a class present in react package

  Remember:
    - make a javaScript class
-   - extends React.Component from react
+   - extends React.Component from react and import react
    - render method that return some piece of jsx
    - export our class and then use it same as normal react Component